-While the international community has been grappling the call for submissions to the Compact' and stressed with the implications of technological innovation for that 'it is inadequate to have human rights as a separate decades, with some more predisposed to optimism at topic.' the potential to further social progress and others more concerned about NETs' negative societal implications, In this sense, the GDC is emblematic of the fragmentation the rapid pace of ongoing digital transformations has that has characterised international responses to NETs, heightened awareness of the need for an overarching with issues of connectivity and the digital divide being governance framework to address the myriad positive and addressed separately from those regarding data flows negative implications of NETs for societies, individuals and protection, internet governance or online content and their rights. issues.
-To address the human rights dimensions of all these areas, there is a need to identify avenues for The UN in general, and the human rights pillar in mainstreaming human rights into the work of other UN agencies (e.g., ITU, UNCTAD) and international fora (WSIS, IGF), while ensuring a coherent and holistic human rights-based approach to NETs across the UN.
+While the international community has been grappling with the implications of technological innovation for decades, with some more predisposed to optimism at the potential to further social progress and others more concerned about NETs' negative societal implications, the rapid pace of ongoing digital transformations has heightened awareness of the need for an overarching governance framework to address the myriad positive and negative implications of NETs for societies, individuals and their rights.

-particular, therefore have a major role to play in terms of clarifying, building consensus on, and raising awareness of how universal human rights norms and principles apply to the new realities ushered in by technological advancements, notably in the digital space.
+The UN in general, and the human rights pillar in particular, therefore have a major role to play in terms of clarifying, building consensus on, and raising awareness of how universal human rights norms and principles apply to the new realities ushered in by technological advancements, notably in the digital space.

-In his 2021 report 'Our Common Agenda,' the UN Secretary-General highlighted seven key topics for digital cooperation at the UN, namely connectivity, data protection, human rights online, discriminatory and misleading content, artificial intelligence regulation, the digital commons as a global public good, and internet fragmentation.
+In his 2021 report 'Our Common Agenda18,' the UN Secretary-General highlighted seven key topics for digital cooperation at the UN, namely connectivity, data protection, human rights online, discriminatory and misleading content, artificial intelligence regulation, the digital commons as a global public good, and internet fragmentation.
 To address these issues, he proposed a Global Digital Compact (GDC), facilitated by the UN Tech Envoy, to be agreed at the Summit of the Future in September 2024.

-In a recent statement during consultations on the GDC's thematic area 'human rights online,' the High Commissioner for Human Rights, Volker Turk, made clear that 'there is no need to reinvent the wheel.'
+In a recent statement during consultations on the GDC's thematic area 'human rights online19,' the High Commissioner for Human Rights, Volker Turk, made clear that 'there is no need to reinvent the wheel.'
 'Grounding the Global Digital Compact in an existing and legally binding framework is simply common sense,' he said, adding that this would also 'facilitate consultations with member States on [the GDC's] content.'
 'We must ensure,' he continued, 'that this resilient framework of human rights is applied to the new challenges of the digital age.'
-Finally, he argued that human rights law, standards and principles 'provide guidance on all the thematic areas in
+Finally, he argued that human rights law, standards and principles 'provide guidance on all the thematic areas in the call for submissions to the Compact' and stressed that 'it is inadequate to have human rights as a separate topic.'